dexhowl/react-road/fundamentals/README.md

     * event.stopPropagation is a preventative measure against bubbling.
 Keeping the developer in control of how the browser responds to user interactions.

 ## Props (Properties)
-- This is the vehicle by which all data is passed down the compenent tree from the root (ancestor component) to the leaves (components with no children)
+- This is the vehicle by which all data is passed down the compenent tree from the root (ancestor component) to the leaves (components with no children).
 - Props are passed between compenents within an immutable JavaScript object.
 - Though it is possible to derive new data based on the props passed into a component via computation, values of the props themselves should not be manipulated directly.
 (Short ver.
 Props are Read-Only).

+- Exploring the commits within the `props` directory, you'll see how we started without props and the reasons they were added.
+- I believe the idea is to ensures the data within our components remains dynamic.

+***Do props increase maintainablility since we don't need to make changes in more than one place when a value changes?***

+***Maybe this is an example of the DRY principle at work?
+You pass data using props and state to avoid duplicating knowledge throughout the code.***

 > [!WARNING]
 > Props cannot be passed from child components back up the component tree to a parent or ancestor.